steedos/steedos-docs/docs/no-code/customize/object.md

 Building applications on the Steedos platform often requires the creation of one or more custom objects to store all necessary business data.
 Custom objects can be considered as tables in a database, containing a series of fields where you can store data.

+## Objects, Fields, and Records

+In Steedos, the organization of data and functionality is based on three core concepts: objects, fields, and records.

+- **Objects** are similar to tables in a database and serve as containers for storing specific types of data.
+In Steedos, there are two types of objects: standard objects and custom objects.
+Standard objects are provided by default in Steedos, such as "Organization," "Person," and "Task."
+Custom objects allow you to store specific information based on business needs.

+- **Fields** within an object are similar to columns in a database table.
+They define the type of data stored in the object.
+For example, a contact object might include fields such as name, email, and phone number.
+Steedos offers a variety of field types, including text, number, date, and picklist, to accommodate different data storage requirements.

+- **Records** are individual instances of data within an object, similar to rows in a database table.
+For example, a record of a contact object might represent one of your customers.
+Records contain information defined by the fields, such as the customer's name and contact details.

 ## Creating Custom Objects

 Creating custom objects is the first step in defining the data model for your application.
 Below are the steps to create a custom object: